|Oracle® Database SQL Reference

 Other types of objects are also stored in the database and can be created and manipulated with SQL but are not contained in a schema:

-In this reference, each type of object is described in Chapter 10 through Chapter 19, in the section devoted to the statement that creates the database object.
+In this reference, each type of object is briefly defined in Chapter 10 through Chapter 19, in the section describing the statement that creates the database object.
 These statements begin with the keyword

 See Also:Oracle Database Concepts for an overview of database objects

 You must provide names for most types of database objects when you create them.
-These names must follow the rules listed in the sections that follow.
+These names must follow the rules listed in the following sections.